Original Run: January 7, 2019 - April 1, 2019 Number of Episodes: 13 Genre: Action, Comedy, Supernatural Based on the Series Created By: One

 There were plenty of other espers throughout this series who would have been the ultimate badasses in most other stories.
 However, they weren’t Mob, and thus, that meant there was always someone better than them.

-It’s kind of difficult to get into an action scene when you are fully aware the solution is out there waiting to come after a show is finished with its stalling.
+It’s kind of difficult to get into an action scene when you know the solution is coming.

 That’s my critique.
 As for my prediction: Mob Psycho 100 creator, One, has another of his stories getting a follow-up anime this year.
-If you want to see the drags of having a real insta-problem solver, you don’t receive more bang for your buck than with Saitama.
+If you want to see the drags of having a real instant problem solver, you don’t receive more bang for your buck than with Saitama.

-This was a 2019 series I was looking forward to quite a bit, and I was not disappointed.
+This was a 2019 series I was looking forward to quite a bit, and it did not disappoint.

 This was an outstanding sequel to an already wonderful show.
 The animation was epic, the story was denser, and the characters were so much more interesting.

-Although we can say someone like Mob is extremely over-powered, it was still a ton of fun to see him do his thing.
+Although Mob is extremely overpowered, it was still a ton of fun seeing him do his thing.

 Mob Psycho 100 II gets a full recommendation.

-But these are just my thoughts.
-What are yours?
-Have you seen this show?
-What would be your advice concerning Mob Psycho 100 II?
-Leave a comment down below because I would love to hear what you have to say.
+But these are my thoughts; what are yours?
+Have you seen this show; how would you advise Mob Psycho 100 II?
+Leave a comment below because I would love to hear what you have to say.